 Naturally, the treatment of an alcoholic does not consist of only a diet.
 It must be carried out comprehensively.
 It is necessary to draw up not only a competent diet but also to carry out a number of therapeutic measures using various drugs, psychological techniques, and physiotherapy.
 Only then will the result be as positive as possible.
 So better choose a facility carefully, just a random nearest rehab may not be the best option for you.
-If you don’t know how to find a rehab center, there are a lot of articles on this topic on the Internet.
+If you don’t know how to find a Native American Addiction Facility, there are a lot of articles on this topic on the internet.

 However, there are some common tips which will harm nobody.
 First, the food should be fresh and healthy.
 Eat fresh fruits and vegetables as much as possible.
 Choose whole-grain foods.
 Eliminate or minimize foods containing sugar and caffeine.
 Limit your intake of red meat.
 Replace it with dishes of grain and legumes.